Naman-chopra/Helpinux/Linux/direct-wireless-file-sharing/readme.md

 cd /home/USERNAME/Files_to_share
 python3 -m http.server 50001
 ```
+Or simply navigate to the directory where you have the files that you want to share.
 Now on your friend's browser type `yourIP:50001`.
 For egs if your IP is 123.123.123.123, in your friend's browser's search bar type `123.123.123.123:50001`.
 *NOTE: You both should be connected to the same wireless network for this to work*